Pear, 'Orient' Pyrus communis

 The Orient pear grows best in slightly acidic, deep, heavy, moist, but well drained soil.
 Other soil types are tolerated but may produce a lighter crop.
 Pear trees are especially sensitive to salt.

 ShapeThis pear has oval, rounded shape.

 A pear with yellow fruit.Large vigorous tree bears heavy crops and is blight-resistant.
 Known for its intense beauty.
 Dependable producer, needs little pruning.
 (Pollinate with Bartlett or different European pear variety, excluding Kieffer.)

 Our standard Orient Pear seedlings are budded onto whole root stock, while our dwarf seedlings are grafted to Quince or Quince A (Malling A).

 Chill hours (CU) requirement: 350-400.
 (Chill hours are the average hours of air temperature between 32 and 45 degrees F in a typical winter season).
 For best fruit production, calculate the chill unit (CU) for your growing zone to be sure it aligns with the CU requirement of this tree.

 In order to ensure pollination, these trees need a compatible cultivar (Bartlett or other European pear variety, excluding Kieffer) growing within 100 feet for standard size, 50 feet for semi-dwarf, and 20 feet for dwarf trees.

-A Oriental hybrid pear with yellow fruit.
+A hybrid pear with yellow fruit.
 It has juicy, melting, creamy flesh and a mild flavor.
 Use for canning in salads or desserts and can be eaten fresh.
 Some resistance to fire blight.
-Pollinate with a different European or Oriental pear variety.
-(Zones 5-8).
+Pollinate with a different European pear variety, excluding Kieffer.
+(Zones 5-8)